QuantDiscord/quant/README.md

 # License:
-DisPy is licensed under the MIT License.
-See the [LICENSE](https://github.com/MagM1go/dispy/blob/main/LICENSE) file for more details.
+quant is licensed under the MIT License.
+See the [LICENSE](https://github.com/MagM1go/quant/blob/main/LICENSE) file for more details.